-The prelude to the flood began in August 1926, when rainstorms began to swell streams in eastern Kansas, northwestern Iowa, and part of Illinois, all of which fed into the Mississippi River.
+Rainstorms hit eastern Kansas, northwestern Iowa, and part of Illinois in August 1926, swelling streams flowing into the Mississippi River.
 In December, heavy rains in Oklahoma, Arkansas, and northern Louisiana filled the Arkansas and Red Rivers.
-During that fall, record rainfalls continued throughout the Mississippi River valley.
-By the end of January, major tributaries such as the Ohio River were overflowing their banks.
-In earlier times, this would not have been the problem it was in 1927; the Mississippi River and its tributaries once overflowed into natural drainage areas.
-But in the late 1800s, the Mississippi River Commission adopted a “levees-only” policy, which entailed the construction of levees that ran almost the full length of the river.
-While these levees prevented flooding for a period, they proved unable to withstand the floodwaters of 1927.
+The Mississippi River Valley experienced record rainfall that fall.
+By the end of January major tributaries like the Ohio River were overflowing.
+In earlier times swelling tributaries wouldn’t have been a major problem because the Mississippi River and its tributaries overflowed into natural drainage areas.
+But in the late 1800s, the Mississippi River Commission built levees that ran almost the entire length of the river.
+Levees prevented some previous flooding, but not the Flood of 1927.

-For two days before the dynamiting began the National Guard and major retailers from New Orleans sent convoys of trucks to evacuate the 10,000 residents whose homes and livelihoods would be washed away when the levee was breached.
-Most of the refugees went to stay with relatives.
-Those who had no place to go were brought to a warehouse in New Orleans.
-White people were housed on the fifth floor, Black people on the sixth.
-All had been promised full compensation for their losses, but the lucky ones would get an average of only $274 each, and thousands of them would get nothing.
+In the two days prior to the dynamiting, the National Guard and major retailers from New Orleans evacuated ten thousand residents whose homes and livelihoods would be affected.
+Most of the people displaced from their homes went to stay with relatives.
+Those without a place to go were brought to a warehouse in New Orleans.
+Due to segregation white people were housed on the fifth floor, Black people on the sixth.

-The two floods met just north of Port Barre in St. Landry Parish on May 18.
-They combined to send an estimated 1.3 million cubic feet of water per second roaring to the south.
-The flood inundated Arnaudville at the St. Landry–St. Martin Parish line on May 19; Breaux Bridge and St. Martinville in St. Martin Parish two days later; then New Iberia and Jeanerette in Iberia Parish; and Franklin and Morgan City in St. Mary Parish.
-By the end of May, sixty thousand refugees were either in southern Louisiana camps or receiving Red Cross aid elsewhere.
-Thousands of cattle drowned and farm crops were wiped out as southern Louisiana turned into a lake 200 miles long and 50 to 100 miles wide.
-It was not until June that the floodwaters began to drain into the Gulf of Mexico
+At Simmesport in Avoyelles Parish, the Atchafalaya River splits apart from the Mississippi River.
+In May 1927 two levee breaches caused disastrous flooding in Avoyelles Parish.
+The flood continued to spread.
+The town of Arnaudville, near the St. Landry–St. Martin Parish line, flooded on May 19.
+Breaux Bridge and St. Martinville in St. Martin Parish flooded two days later.
+Then New Iberia and Jeanerette in Iberia Parish and Franklin and Morgan City in St. Mary Parish flooded.
+By the end of May, sixty thousand people were either in camps for displaced people across South Louisiana or receiving Red Cross aid elsewhere.
+Thousands of cattle drowned, and farm crops were destroyed as southern Louisiana turned into a lake two hundred miles long and fifty to one hundred miles wide.
+The floodwaters didn’t drain into the Gulf of Mexico until June.

-Once again, housing had to be found for tens of thousands of refugees who had no relatives to stay with.
+Tens of thousands of Louisianans were left without shelter.
 The Red Cross and local relief organizations set up tent cities and makeshift housing in Marksville, Mansura, Baton Rouge, Opelousas, Crowley, New Iberia, and elsewhere.
-Some twenty thousand people were housed in Lafayette alone.
-Parishes set up “rehabilitation committees” to find food and shelter for the displaced families.
+Around twenty thousand people were housed in Lafayette alone.
+Parishes set up “rehabilitation committees” to find food and shelter for displaced families.

-When the water finally subsided, the Red Cross provided seed, tools, and rations to farm families facing the daunting task of surviving the winter and starting a new crop in the spring.
-Some six hundred prefabricated cabins were sent to St. Martin Parish and more like them elsewhere to temporarily replace destroyed housing.
-At the end of August 1927, an anonymous Associated Press reporter touring the Teche region was able to write, “Little farmhouses, bearing brown watermarks at various heights according to the depth of the water reached, are once more occupied, and some of the farmers are plowing in preparation for new plantings.
+After the flood the Red Cross provided rations, seed, and tools to farm families.
+Prefabricated cabins were sent to St. Martin Parish and elsewhere to replace destroyed housing.
+At the end of August 1927, an Associated Press reporter touring the Teche region wrote, “Little farmhouses, bearing brown watermarks at various heights according to the depth of the water reached, are once more occupied, and some of the farmers are plowing in preparation for new plantings.
 A few have crops already growing, and cane and corn are making a brave attempt to put forth fruit despite the late start given them.”